 Advanced argumentation, analytical reasoning, and complex problem-solving at the level AP courses demand.

-Junior year is the most academically demanding.
-The timetable balances core classes, AP coursework, test prep, and college planning time.
+Synchronous juniors follow the most academically demanding timetable.
+The schedule balances core classes, AP coursework, test prep, and college planning time.

 Exact times and subjects vary per student based on their education plan and time zone.